 What’s the solution?

-You’ve got a few.
+We’ve got a few.

 1. You can start with a template that does have a built in sidebar.

 2. You can create a faux sidebar.
-There' are several articles out there on how to do it.
+There are several articles out there on how to do it.

-I’ll walk you through each option below.
+I’ll walk you through each solution below.

 1. Use a template with built in sidebar